michelf/mdtest/Readme.md

 For instance, if you are testing PHP Markdown, use this command:

-	./mdtest.php -l path/to/markdown.php -f Markdown
+	./mdtest.php -f \\Michelf\\Markdown::defaultTransform

-This will make MDTest import the `markdown.php` file and call the `Markdown` global function.
+This will make MDTest autoload the `\Michelf\Markdown` class and call its `defaultTransform` static method.
+(Note that you need to escape backslashes on the shell by prefixing them with another backslash.
+You may also want to run `git submodule init` to get PHP Markdown Lib installed in your Implementations folder.)

-For external scripts to execute, instead of passing a library file name and a function to call, you pass the path to the script instead:
+For external scripts that need to run as a separate process you pass the path to the script instead:

 	./mdtest.php -s path/to/parser-executable

-By default, MDTest will run tests from all folders with a `.testsuite` extension it can find in the current directory.
+By default, MDTest will run tests from all folders with a `.mdtest` extension it can find in the current directory.
+If no script or function is specified, it tries to

-Use the `-h` option to get a complete list of available options.
+Use the `-?` option to get a complete list of available options.

 ### Web Interface